Sunit Kumar

-Sunit Kumar (born 10 November 1955), is a retired Indian Police Service (I.P.S.) officer of Bihar cadre in India, currently serving as Chairman of Bihar Police Subordinate Services Commission (BPSSC) in the state of Bihar.
+Sunit Kumar (born 10 November 1955), is a retired Indian Police Service (I.P.S.) officer of Bihar cadre in India and served as Chairman of Bihar Police Subordinate Services Commission (BPSSC) in the state of Bihar from April 2017 to November 2020.
 He has also served as Director General of Police in the state of Bihar retiring from service in November 2015.
 He belongs to the I.P.S. batch of 1980.
 He has also served as Director of Bihar Police Academy and Chairman of the Bihar Central Selection Board of Constable (CSBC).

 Police career

 Kumar belongs to the Bihar Cadre of the Indian Police Service (I.P.S.).
 He has served various districts of Bihar and Jharkhand (erstwhile part of Bihar) as Superintendent of Police.
 He has also served as Deputy Inspector General of Police (D.I.G.) of Patna Range and Inspector General of Police (I.G.) of Tirhut (Muzaffarpur) Zone.